PopCat19/Project-Minimalist/README.md

 ## License

-The Project-Minimalist osu! skin is licensed under the Unlicensed License.
+The Project-Minimalist osu! skin is licensed under the Unlicense License.
 You are free to use, modify, and distribute the skin, no credit required.

 ## Credits